 He has served as counsel for over 150 capital campaigns, including more than 85 public libraries.
 Other clients have included such diverse organizations as the Waukesha Riverfront Development Project; Dane County Humane Society; the Madison, Milwaukee and Green Bay botanical gardens; the Friends of Madison’s Henry Vilas Zoo (Executive Director); UW Morgridge Center for Community Outreach; Alliant Center; and Madison Youth Choirs.
 From 1964 to 1982 he was on the faculty of The University of Wisconsin, serving as the Manager of Administration and Special Projects for WHA-TV.
 Prior to that he was a TV producer/director and station manager in New York and the Caribbean.

-Boris conducts workshops and seminars, primarily sponsored by The University of Wisconsin, in the areas of Strategic Planning, Grantsmanship, Proposal Writing, Fundraising, Marketing, and Board and Volunteer Development.
+Boris conducts workshops and seminars, primarily in the areas of Nonrofit Management, Strategic Planning, Grantsmanship and Proposal Writing, Fundraising, Marketing, and Board and Volunteer Recruitment and Retention.
 Over 35,000 have attended his courses throughout the country.
-He currently serves on the Boards of the Madison Police Department K-9 Project (Founding Board member); Bear’s Place Animal Hospice (Secretary); Leadership Wisconsin (Immediate Past President); Madison Civics Club (Co-Chair) and the Wisconsin Planned Giving Council (President.)

 Sarah Gibson founded Accent Learning and Consulting, LLC in 2004 because it allowed her to share her passion for speaking and teaching practical workplace skills that help individuals and businesses succeed.